 David J. Goldsmith has nearly 20 years of experience representing public and private institutional investors in a variety of securities and class action litigations.
 He has twice been recommended by The Legal 500 as part of the Firm’s recognition as a top-tier plaintiffs firm in securities class action litigation.

 A principal litigator at the Firm, David is responsible for the Firm’s appellate practice, and has briefed and argued multiple appeals in the federal Courts of Appeals.
-He is presently litigating appeals in the Second, Third, Fourth, and Ninth Circuits in significant securities class actions brought against Petróleo Brasileiro S.A. — Petrobras, Maximus, Inc., Molina Healthcare, Inc., StoneMor Partners L.P., United Technologies Corp., and Xerox Corp.
+He is presently litigating appeals in the Second, Third, and Ninth Circuits in significant securities class actions brought against Petróleo Brasileiro S.A. — Petrobras, StoneMor Partners, Molina Healthcare, Inc., and United Technologies Corp.
 In the Supreme Court of the United States, David recently acted as co-counsel for AARP and AARP Foundation as amici curiae in China Agritech, Inc. v.
 Resh, 138 S. Ct.
 1800 (2018), and as co-counsel for a group of federal jurisdiction and securities law scholars as amici curiae in Cyan, Inc. v.
 Beaver County Employees Retirement Fund, 138 S. Ct.
 1061 (2018).

 As a trial lawyer, David was an integral member of the team representing the Arkansas Teacher Retirement System in a significant action alleging unfair and deceptive practices by State Street Bank in connection with foreign currency exchange trades executed for its custodial clients.
 The resulting $300 million settlement is the largest class action settlement ever reached under the Massachusetts consumer protection statute, and one of the largest class action settlements reached in the First Circuit.
 David also represented the New York State Common Retirement Fund and New York City pension funds as lead plaintiffs in the landmark In re Countrywide Financial Corp.
 Securities Litigation, which settled for $624 million.
 He has successfully represented state and county pension funds in class actions in California state court arising from the IPOs of technology companies, and recovered tens of millions of dollars for a large German bank and a major Irish special-purpose vehicle in individual actions alleging fraud in connection with the sale of residential mortgage-backed securities.
 David’s representation of a hedge fund and individual investors as lead plaintiffs in an action concerning the well-publicized collapse of four Regions Morgan Keegan mutual funds led to a $62 million settlement.